Skip To Translation Selection Skip To Top Navigation Skip To Content Skip To Footer

 David Wineberg, a longtime Van Ness resident, agreed.

-“This is good for the neighborhood, and having all the relation spaces filled out here will be great,” Wineberg said.
+“This is good for the neighborhood, and having all the retail spaces filled out here will be great,” Wineberg said.

 The Office of Facilities & Real Estate Management (OFREM), which oversaw the MOM’s project, will continue to play a key role in maintaining and enhancing the Van Ness campus.